b3kN/Riggr/README.md

 ### Routing

-All routing should be defined in `app.js`.
-The `app.js` file is essentially the core controller and initializes all additional controllers.
-The controllers then respond to their assigned routes with the following methods:
+Routes defined in `app` are monitored by the router for a match.
+When matched/called the controllers respond to their assigned routes with the following methods:

 ```javascript
 define([], function () {